What is Yothera?

 -Education and support in embodying the Rise Values in their personal and professional lives.

 A Yothera facilitator training model (to become a certified Yothera practitioner) is in the works—but until then, please respect that the Yothera modality is created and owned by Jessica Maitri, and all materials used in our work together must be credited.

 What does Collaboration look like?

 Jessica is passionate about brining workshops and immersions to all different groups, and is available to schedule these immersions in your space.
 Jessica is located in Boise, Idaho but is available to travel outside of Boise with advanced notice and accommodation arrangements ahead of time.

 All requests for workshops and immersions must be done through the CONTACT page HERE.

 Please include details about what you are wanting and possible dates, and Jessica will get back to you asap.

 What does a Yothera Group look like?

-The Yothera group model is an 8-Week, theme-based group series.
+The Yothera group model is a 4-Week, theme-based group series.
 Each week has a different theme (listed below).
-This also achieves a similar result for clients as one-on-one therapy.
-The process of guiding clients through their own inner world is the same as a one-on-one session, but without the assisted postures by the therapist.
+Groups also consist of similar embodied and psychology approaches as individual sessions, and often achieves a similar result.
+The benefits of group work include an edge of vulnerability and openness that is often not addressed in individual sessions, and can provide profound healing for those willing to connect at a heart-level.
 Clients have the freedom to explore their bodies and inner wisdom in a group, as well as process what happened for them in a safe, confidential and therapeutic setting.

 Weekly themes include: